-It should be noted that the order of the list does not indicate which option is preferable than the others.
+It should be noted that the order of the list does not indicate which option is preferable to the others.

 The top open source document management systems are:

-OpenKM is a document management software that combines all necessary document management, collaboration, and sophisticated search functions into a single user-friendly solution.
+OpenKM is a document management software that combines all necessary document management, collaboration tools, and sophisticated search functions into a single user-friendly solution.
 The system also offers administrative tools for defining multiple user roles, access control, user quotas, document security level, complete records of activity, and automation setup.

-I tested this product a while back and found it to have outstanding document management, records management, and document processing capabilities.
+We tested this open source DMS a while back and found it to have outstanding document management, records management, and document processing capabilities.
 I highly recommend checking it out.